A variational approach to dimension-free self-normalized concentration: A general bound via the convex conjugate

-If we are prepared to sacrifice some tightness, we can move the iterated logarithm term outside of the convex conjugate in~\eqref{eq:asymp-stitching-bound} and bound it by a constant times $\|S_\tau\|_{V_\tau^{-1}}$.
-This results in the following bound.
-The multiplicative factor in front of the convex conjugate is the cost of removing the self-reference from Theorem~\ref{thm:convex_conjugate_bound}.
+If we are prepared to sacrifice some tightness and to assume that $f$ is sublinear (as is the case in Lemma~\ref{lem:f-examples}) we can move the terms depending on $\|S_\tau\|_{\hatV_\tau^{-1}}$ outside of the convex conjugate in~\eqref{eq:asymp-stitching-bound} and bound it by a constant times $\|S_\tau\|_{\hatV_\tau^{-1}}$.
+This results in Corollary~\ref{cor:convex_conjugate_2}.
 The proof is in Appendix~\ref{proof:convex_conjugate_2}.